ONEngine/interview_backend/README.md

 # interview_backend
 This will be used for interview purpose only ..

-Problem Statement
+## Problem Statement
-A Spring Boot application that manages products and categories using a PostgreSQL database.
+This is a Spring Boot application that manages products and categories using a PostgreSQL database.
 It has bugs and incomplete features.
 The candidate must:
 1. Debug existing issues.
 2. Implement missing features.
 3. Optimize database queries.

-Expected API Behavior
+### Expected API Behavior
 1. Add Product (POST /products)
     * Input: { "name": "Tablet", "price": 299.99, "category": { "id": 1 } }
     * Output: 201 Created with the saved product.